Weave Code

 kitloong/laravel-migrations-generator

-Generate Laravel migration files from an existing database, including columns, indexes, and foreign keys.
-Supports MariaDB, MySQL, PostgreSQL, SQL Server, and SQLite.
-Run artisan migrate:generate to scaffold migrations for all or selected tables.
+Generate Laravel migration files from an existing database schema, including columns, indexes, and foreign keys.
+Works with MariaDB/MySQL, PostgreSQL, SQL Server, and SQLite.
+Generate all tables or target/ignore specific tables via Artisan.

 View on GitHub